Among003/60FPS-vita-udcd-uvc/README.md

-# PSVita UDCD USB Video Class plugin
+# PSVita 60 FPS UDCD USB Video Class plugin

+## IMPORTANT: PLEASE READ

+This is my own edit of xerpi's udcd plugin found [here]https://github.com/xerpi/vita-udcd-uvc .
+The original plugin on Autoplugin and his released version run at 544p, with almost 60 fps.

+However, I wanted an even smoother experience and modified it so that the plugin would run at full 60 fps, at 488p instead.
+Visual difference is negligible, but it runs a lot smoother.

+Thanks to Xerpi for helping me modify this.

 ## What's this?